yaali-annar/yaali-annar-com/src/articles/thai-script.md

 # Consonants

 Thai consonants in writing are divided into "High," "Medium," and "Low" classes.
 This classification affects the tone each consonant carries.
-By listing each consonant’s (initial) sound and its class, we can see some trends: none of the initial sounds have all three versions.
+By categorizing each consonant’s initial sound and its class, we observe certain patterns: None of the consonant initials have all three class versions.

+## Aspirated and Fricatives

-The following are the initials with both high and low versions:
+The following consonants have both high and low versions.

 | Initial | High  | Low     |
 | ------- | ----- | ------- |